pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2010.md

 ## 2010-10-26 02:09:51 - erastune - pyparsing being "greedy" - I need help
 Hi,

-First let me say that I really enjoy pyparsing, though I am still very new with it, trying to make some progress…
+First let me say that I really enjoy pyparsing, though I am still very new with it, trying to make some progressï¿½

 I have the following small example which is working OK: